AnzorYarvas123/management-system/README.md

 First i created a constructor that contain employee information.

-Second created a function for calculating employee salary according to employee level.
+Second i created a function for calculating employee salary according to employee level.

 Third i created a function to print each employee name with their salary in the console.